Scholarships

 Education is a priority for the Georgia Tribe of Eastern Cherokee.
 It is our desire that every tribal member, young and old, receive an education that will benefit themselves, their communities, and the Tribe.
 As an Official State Recognized Tribe, our tribal members are entitled to education aid and scholarships.
 Below, we have selected financial aid opportunities that can be used by all of our enrolled members.
-If you need a letter of recognition, email the tribal office at info@georgiatribeeasterncherokee.com.
+For a letter of recognition, email the tribal office at info@georgiatribeeasterncherokee.com.

 The Florida Governor’s Council on Indian Affairs, Inc. is a non-profit, tax-exempt organization which operates the Employment & Training Program as a Workforce Innovation and Opportunity Act (WIOA) Native American grantee through the U.S. Department of Labor, Division of Indian and Native American Programs.